jina/press/bio/long.md

 professionally in the industry for 20 years (17 of those years working with design systems).

-Earlier in her career, Jina worked at Apple’s Online Store during the launch of the iPhone.
+Earlier in their career, Jina worked at Apple’s Online Store during the launch of the iPhone.
 As a frontend UX engineer, they led the online store’s CSS architecture and documentation towards web standards globally across all store instances for locales, education and business-to-business, and more.
 They also supported the marketing and communication teams to build out components for